 The leading edge of innovation is an exciting place to be.
 Founder, Edward Jung wrote a piece in HBR exploring the potential impact of Innovation Bonds, an investment instrument that could stimulate growth in the heartland.
 His innovative solution aligns with the thinking of Kaj Pederson, Xinova Global Head of Operations, whose Bold Predictions for 2019 piece argues that the myriad challenges facing society today will fuel amazing solutions tomorrow.

-In this piece published in Harvard Business Review, Founder and CEO, Edward Jung introduces a new model to drive tech investment in the American heartland based on a new financial instrument called Local Innovation Bonds to connect risk-averse local investors with cash-starved local entrepreneurs
+In this piece published in Harvard Business Review on Janurary, Founder and CEO, Edward Jung introduces a new model to drive tech investment in the American heartland based on a new financial instrument called Local Innovation Bonds to connect risk-averse local investors with cash-starved local entrepreneurs

 Chemist, Brenden Carlson, Ph.D., is helping reinvent the gummy.
 Directing the Seattle Gummy Company’s formulations, he’s invented whole new sugar compounds along the way to developing healthy and tasty fitness gummies, energy gummies, multi-vitamin gummies, and even the world’s first planned line of pharmaceutical gummies–which promise to boost efficacy and patient compliance with medications.
 But his career trajectory didn’t start with applied chemistry in food, or health or medicine—but in aeronautics and military applications.